ssbc/ssb-tribes2/README.md

 ### `ssb.tribes2.listInvites() => source`

 Returns a pull stream source listing invites (another user sent you one with `addMembers`) that you haven't accepted yet.
+The invites are on the same format as that of #create.

 ### `ssb.tribes2.acceptInvite(groupId, cb)`